mozilla/glean/docs/user/user/adding-glean-to-your-project/python.md

 ### Parallelism

-All of the Glean SDK's target languages use a separate worker thread to do most of its work, including any I/O. This thread is fully managed by the Glean SDK as an implementation detail.
-Therefore, users should feel free to use the Glean SDK wherever it is most convenient, without worrying about the performance impact of updating metrics and sending pings.
+Most Glean SDKs use a separate worker thread to do most of its work, including any I/O. This thread is fully managed by the SDK as an implementation detail.
+Therefore, users should feel free to use the Glean SDKs wherever they are most convenient, without worrying about the performance impact of updating metrics and sending pings.

-Since the Glean SDK performs disk and networking I/O, it tries to do as much of its work as possible on separate threads and processes.
+Since the Glean SDKs perform disk and networking I/O, they try to do as much of their work as possible on separate threads and processes.
 Since there are complex trade-offs and corner cases to support Python parallelism, it is hard to design a one-size-fits-all approach.

 #### Default behavior

-When using the Python bindings, most of the Glean SDK's work is done on a separate thread, managed by the Glean SDK itself.
+When using the Python SDK, most of the Glean's work is done on a separate thread, managed by the SDK itself.
-The Glean SDK releases the Global Interpreter Lock (GIL) for most of its operations, therefore your application's threads should not be in contention with the Glean SDK's worker thread.
+The SDK releases the Global Interpreter Lock (GIL) for most of its operations, therefore your application's threads should not be in contention with the Glean's worker thread.

-The Glean SDK installs an [`atexit` handler](https://docs.python.org/3/library/atexit.html) so that its worker thread can cleanly finish when your application exits.
+The Glean Python SDK installs an [`atexit` handler](https://docs.python.org/3/library/atexit.html) so that its worker thread can cleanly finish when your application exits.
 This handler will wait up to 30 seconds for any pending work to complete.

 By default, ping uploading is performed in a separate child process.
 This process will continue to upload any pending pings even after the main process shuts down.
 This is important for commandline tools where you want to return control to the shell as soon as possible and not be delayed by network connectivity.